FrankSolleveld/Branco-Kas/README.md

 - CLE3 App Project

 Branco Kas is a test app made solely in Swift to show students what is possible by writing simple code.
-This app is meant as a controller for a Kamergotichi-like plant.
+This app is meant as a controller for a Kamergotchi-like plant.
 You, together with a team, need to take care of a little plant which is growing in the Brancoplein in Rotterdam, the Netherlands.

 This app is open source.
 This means that you can use is for whatever purposes you see fit.